IbrahimJebreen/warehouse/README.md

 #### `validate(String timeStamp)`

 This method takes a `String` parameter representing the timestamp to be validated.
 It first checks if the timestamp is null.
 If it is null, a `InvalidTimeStampException` with the message "Time stamp is required" is thrown.
 Next, it attempts to parse the timestamp using `LocalDateTime.parse()`.
-If the parsing fails due to an invalid format, a `TimeStampException` with the message "Invalid format" is thrown.
+If the parsing fails due to an invalid format, a `InvalidTimeStampException` with the message "Invalid format" is thrown.

 ### Dependencies